kwankhede/Statistical-Thinking-for-Humanities-Scholars/Chapter 1: Introduction to Statistics.md

 * **Science**: Uses math, formulas, and software to study data.
 * **Art**: Requires judgment — what to include, what to ignore, and how to communicate results meaningfully.

-> *Example (Vidarbha)*: A farmer in Wardha tracks rainfall and yield to decide when to sow cotton — this is both scientific (data-driven) and intuitive (based on experience).
+> *Example*: A farmer in Wardha tracks rainfall and yield to decide when to sow cotton — this is both scientific (data-driven) and intuitive (based on experience).

 <br>